About B.M.Good Recording

-I am Benjamin M. Good, the blessed husband of Ann, and father of our five children.
+I am Benjamin M. Good, blessed with my wife Ann and six children.
 Our home and studio are located at the western edge of the Cumberland Valley, Pennsylvania, against the Appalachian Mountains.
 We enjoy inspirational views of Tuscarora Mountain and other smaller mountains nearby.
 The enjoyment of natural beauty is an important part of my life, and a big reason why I occupy my time with making and recording music.
-The creator God is my Lord, and my example in artistic details!
+The Creator God is my Lord, and my example in artistic details!
 Just as He shows infinite care for the fine details of all His creations, so I am encouraged to enjoy the fine details of the artistry of music making and audio recording.
 God deserves the glory from the very best use of our skills!
 “Sing to him a new song; play skillfully on the strings, with loud shouts” (Psalm 33:3).

 My parents taught me to sing, but also instilled in me the love for beauty and excellence in music.
 Since we were youngsters my siblings and I were singing in parts and playing instruments.
 Sometimes we would rehearse a piece together and and perform mini concerts for parents and friends.
 We continue to enjoy opportunities to sing together when we can manage to match our schedules.

 Over the years, I’ve honed my music skills in classes at Shenandoah Christian Music Camp, Shenandoah Institute of Music and Art, and through personal studies in voice, music, and recording arts.
 I’ve also enjoyed a variety of artistic occupational fields, including work as a general carpenter, gardener/florist, furniture and cabinet maker, and music teacher and conductor.
 Since 2012 it has been my privilege to teach music and choir at Sharon Mennonite Bible Institute, Harrisonville, PA.
 I continue regular involvement there.